callmeyaz/mutation-tracker/README.md

 # Why Mutation Tracker?

-By associating metadata to properties of JSON objects we can:
+By associating and managing metadata in a mirro object to properties of JSON objects we can:

-* Track changes in the JSON pbjects by marking the changed properties
+* Track changes to a JSON objects, by registering the changes to properties
-* Track how many times some properties are changed in a JSON object
+* Track how many times some properties are mutated and maintain statistics for those properties in the JSON object
-* Associate statistics to properties in a JSON.
+* Avoid writing boiler plate code for every new JSON object type.

 # Usage